onflow/flow/flips/README.md

 A **review committee** is a group of maintainers who are responsible for the strategic direction of components, subcomponents, and public APIs.
-They have the responsibility to accept or reject the adoption of the FLIP.
+They have the responsibility to accept or reject the adoption of the FLIP via a community vote.

 ## What is a FLIP?